flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 - `description-markup-invalid, description-para-markup-invalid` - The `description` tag in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) contains an unsupported formating tag.
 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#description) for more details.
 - `description-has-plaintext-url` - The `description` tag in [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) contains a plaintext URL which is not allowed.
+- `desktop-app-launchable-missing` - The application is missing a [launchable tag](/docs/for-app-authors/metainfo-guidelines/#launchable) in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename).
 - `tag-not-translatable` - A tag which is not translatable is using `xml:lang`.
 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#metainfo-translations) for more details.
 - `tag-duplicated` - A tag in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) is duplicated.
 - `cid-rdns-contains-hyphen` - The [id tag](/docs/for-app-authors/metainfo-guidelines/#id) in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) has a hyphen (`-`) in the domain part.
 The entire part of the id except the last component (`.foo`) is considered to be domain.